-Why do we do it?
+Why do we teach mixed age?

 But it’s also because we believe in the benefits of multi-age classrooms: the younger kids tend to learn faster and learn more when they can observe the older children’s learning process.
 The older kids learn empathy and responsibility by interacting with the younger ones, but they also learn the academic concepts better through the process of explaining their ideas to the younger kids.

-Our preschool age kids (age 3.5 – 5) get some of the ideas.
+Our pre-K age kids (age 4 – 5) get some of the ideas.
 They definitely understand the hands-on exercises and experience “gravity” and can describe to you what it is that they’ve learned about how gravity affects something.
 They don’t necessarily make any leaps beyond what we cover in class, and they may or may not remember the concept behind the exercises a few months later.
 (But, if you ask them to repeat an activity they learned in class… like asking “If I roll a toy car down this steep ramp and another one down this not-so-steep ramp, which will go faster”, they will remember that hands-on learning.)
 They definitely grasp more concepts by watching the older kids’ “a-ha moments” than they would grasp if the class was just adults telling them stuff.

 What about the social dynamics?

 In general, our olders play very well with our youngers.
 They naturally mentor them and help them out with simple tasks, like writing their names or tearing off a piece of tape.
 The children who are older siblings do especially well at this.
 But, for those who don’t have a younger sibling at home, it’s a great chance to practice interacting with someone who is younger and less knowledgeable than they are.